Charge Schedule Optimization and Infrastructure Planning for Solar-Integrated Electric Bus Transit Systems: Experiments and Results

 \subsubsection{Effect of Introducing RES and Temperature-Based Trip Energy Estimates}

-We also explored a 52-week scenario model with/without RES and with/without considering the effects of temperature variations in energy estimates.
+We also explored a 52-week scenario model with/without RES and with/without temperature-based variations in energy estimates.
 Table \ref{tab:renewables_and_temperature_results} summarizes the results.
 In both networks, considering renewables and BESS prove to be more cost-effective, as seen from the third and fourth columns of the table.
 Without RES, all energy is sourced from the grid, which is expensive.
 Note that the total energy requirements vary slightly between the two cases.
 This variation is due to the lower solar energy costs and deadheading of buses to charging stations within a cluster of terminals.
 When RES is available, buses may deadhead to a charging location that uses PVs and BESS, thereby avoiding direct charging from the grid at a higher electricity price.
-Due to RES, significant cost savings of $16.48\%$ and $32.00\%$ are achieved for the Durham and Canberra networks, respectively.
+Due to RES, significant cost savings of $9.72\%$ and $23.79\%$ are achieved for the Durham and Canberra networks, respectively.

+The cost savings for the Canberra network are much higher than those for the Durham network due to Canberra's greater potential for solar energy generation (see Figure \ref{fig:GTI_variations}), and its higher electricity prices (see Table \ref{tab:ToU_pricing}).
+The mean GTI across all locations for Durham and Canberra is $184.82$ W/\si{m^{2}} and $226.44$ W/\si{m^{2}}, respectively, indicating greater solar energy availability in Canberra.
+Without RES, the average operational costs constitute $78.96\%$ and $89.70\%$ of the total costs for Durham and Canberra, respectively, suggesting a higher cost-saving potential for Canberra after integrating RES.

 We also evaluated the optimal costs for a model with RES, ignoring the impacts of temperature on the trip energy estimates, and found that the overall cost is underestimated.
 This difference can be attributed to the temperature component in \eqref{trip_energy_consumption}, which is set to the optimal operating temperature in the no-temperature variation case, leading to an underestimation of the total energy requirements and, consequently, a reduction in operational costs.
-When temperature variations are neglected, we underestimate the total costs by $27.77\%$ and $14.92\%$ for the two networks.
+When temperature variations are neglected, we underestimate the total costs by $24.71\%$ and $13.34\%$ for the two networks.
+The cost deviation is higher in the Durham network because the difference between the optimum working temperature and the ambient air temperature is greater in Durham than in Canberra.

+To assess sensitivity to the input parameters, we perturbed the temperature-dependent parameter ($\alpha_4$) that governs the energy consumption.
+Table \ref{tab:temp_sensitivity} reports the resulting objective values and their cost components for both Durham and Canberra.